Fracture of the Third Metacarpal (Cannon) Bone in Horses

 Lateral condylar fractures can be treated conservatively by casting, but the treatment of choice is compression of the fracture, with screws placed in lag fashion to minimize or avoid osteoarthritis.
 For medial condylar fractures, in addition to lag screw fixation distally, a plate is placed up the remaining metacarpus.

 The most common major long bone fracture in horses is fracture of the diaphyseal cannon bone.
 Typically, these fractures result from trauma incurred while the horse is pastured with other horses.
-Open reduction and internal fixation is the preferred treatment choice, because the lack of soft-tissue coverage over an unstable fracture typically causes these types of fractures to become open, with simply cast or splint coaptation.
+Open reduction and internal fixation is the preferred treatment choice, because the lack of soft-tissue coverage over an unstable fracture typically causes these types of fractures to become open when simply cast or with a coaptation splint.